Last updated: 28 April 2026 | Reviewed against official UK guidance where available | Investing for Beginners

 Annual Allowance Planning

-The current annual allowance for pension contributions is £60,000 (2024/25), but this may be reduced for high earners.
-Ensure your total pension contributions, including salary sacrifice, employer contributions, and any personal contributions, don’t exceed your allowance.
+The standard annual allowance for pension contributions is £60,000 in 2026/27, but this can be reduced for high earners or people who have already flexibly accessed defined contribution pensions.
+Ensure your total pension contributions, including salary sacrifice, employer contributions and personal contributions, do not exceed the allowance that applies to you.

 Combining Strategies